 SEO, or search engine optimization, is another strategy for expanding your target market reach.
 Search engines crawl, index, and rank your website content through important keywords and metadata.
 The right SEO keywords can place your business at the top of a search result and get your services in front of your ideal clients.
 Your business’s web content should contain enough relevant keywords to show up first on a search page.
 This can extensively expand your reach to new clientele in your target market.

 Boost Local Exposure

 Finally, your website can also boost your local exposure.
-While it’s wonderful to broaden your visibility, it’s also true that 4 in 5 consumers use search engines, like Google Maps, to find local information.
-(Source: Think with Google) Linking your website to your Google Maps listing allows a potential client to seamlessly move into the sales funnel.
+While it can be great to broaden your visibility, many consumers use search engines, like Google Maps, to find local information.
+Linking your website to your Google Maps listing allows a potential client to seamlessly move into the sales funnel.
 Clear and consistent contact information is a must-have in order for your business to facilitate client engagement on your website.

-Today we use the Internet for just about everything.
-It is vital to provide your clients with a user friendly website that clearly outlines your services and values.
-Your firm’s website allows you to establish yourself online where your target audience is interacting.
-A website makes it easier for potential clients to search, discover, and contact you on legal matters.
-And your law firm’s website informs and refines your business’s brand which makes it effortless for clients to establish a relationship with your firm.
+Today we use the Internet for just about everything, and it is vital to provide your clients with a user-friendly website that clearly outlines your services and values.
+Law As a Business (LAB) can help your firm create a website that establishes your business online and makes it easier for potential clients to search, discover, and contact you on legal matters.

 Download this free marketing guide and learn how to leverage relevant communication channels and tools, connect with assisted living facilities and nursing homes, and how to nurture your professional network.